jasontread/s3-sync2/README.md

 `--sync-opt-down-*` an `aws s3 sync` option that should only be applied when syncing down `<S3Uri>` to `<LocalPath>`.
-For example, to only apply the `--delete` flag in this direction, set this option `--s3-opt-up-delete`
+For example, to only apply the `--delete` flag in this direction, set this option `--sync-opt-down-delete`

 `--sync-opt-up-*` same as above, but for syncing up `<LocalPath>` to `<S3Uri>`